btmartin721/SNPio/README.md

 That's it!
 You have successfully completed the basic steps to get started with SNPio.
 Explore the library further to discover more functionality and advanced features.

 For detailed information about the available methods and attributes, refer to the API Reference.

-Please note that the links in the "Indices and Tables" section are placeholders as I don't have the actual URLs.
-You'll need to replace them with the correct URLs.